 The College is thriving and continues to provide an outstanding education in the country, as well as in the region.
 We now find ourselves in a rare, once in a lifetime position, where very few institutions and only one other school in Zimbabwe, have had the chance to celebrate such an incredible milestone.

 Our Quasquicentennial (125 years) and Centenary (100 years) celebrations will run for the course of the year and will extend into 2022.
-To celebrate, a series of events will be held throughout the year to mark this great milestone and achievement as the College both looks to its proud past and its exciting future.
+To celebrate, a series of events will be held to mark this great milestone and achievement as the College both looks to its proud past and its exciting future.